Brand Strategy & Positioning

 • It’s admitting when you’ve made a mistake and fixing it without fuss.

 Think of a local artisan bakery.
-Their authenticity doesn't come from a clever Instagram post.
-It comes from the verifiable action of getting up at 4 AM daily.
-It's in the smell of fresh bread, the transparency of listing the local farm where they get their flour, and how they know their regular customers by name.
+Their authenticity doesn’t come from a clever Instagram post.
+It stems from the verifiable action of getting up at 4 AM every day.
+It’s in the smell of fresh bread, the transparency of listing the local farm from which they get their flour, and the way they know their regular customers by name.
 It’s all proof.

 Pillar 3: A Resonant Voice (Not a Stolen Personality)